• Published September 21, 2025

 Finally, think about using your experiences to fuel your development and whether you could seek out developmental assignments or other experiences to help you learn to lead and bring you closer to your goals.

-In summary, 360 feedback results can be valuable to both individual leaders and to organizations, playing a critical role in facilitating leaders’ growth and development over the course of their careers.
+In summary, 360 feedback results can be valuable to both you, as an individual leader, and to your organization, playing a critical role in facilitating your growth and development over the course of their career.

 Ready to Take the Next Step?